rmnavr/opriq/README.md

 4. You'll see OPRIQ icon in tray indicating it is now working.

 ## With AutoHotKey

+Choose this option if you want to run modified OPRIQ code.

 1. Install [AutoHotKey v2.0](https://www.autohotkey.com/)
 2. Download `OPRIQ.ahk2`, `OPRIQ_01.png` and `OPRIQ_02.png` to some folder.